 More noise passes through glass walls than traditional drywall.
 So not only can you see everyone outside the room and they can see you, but both sides can also hear what’s going on inside and outside the meeting room.
 However, there are certain types of glass walls that are more soundproof.

 The benefits of natural light in the workplace include better productivity and creativity, plus an uplift in the overall mood of the office.
-In fact, a recent study reported that office employees who received more natural light exposure during the workday saw an improvement with their sleep patterns and quality of life compared to those who received less.
+In fact, a study from Northwestern Medicine reported that office employees who received more natural light exposure during the workday saw an improvement with their sleep patterns and quality of life compared to those who received less.

 When glass conference rooms replace those with solid walls or partitions, more of your employees are able to take advantage of nature’s physical and mental health benefits – not just the lucky employees who have perimeter offices.